marvin-hansen/iggy-streaming-system/README.md

 # Iggy Streaming System

-A sample streaming project written in Rust that showcases end to end streaming with the [Iggy.rs messaging system](https://iggy.rs/) that is capable of processing millions of messages per second on a single machine.

-This project integrates all three Binance services: spot, coin future and usd future and relays market data SBE encoded via iggy.

-## Current status

-Active and early development so things may break or change any given day.
+Active and early development so things break or change any given day and may remain unfixed for a few days.

 ## This project features: